kanikav356/100-HIRES-ASSIGNMENT-/README.md

 6. Cloned the repository to my local machine.
 7. Opened the repository in Cursor.
 8. Created and updated the README.md file.
+9. Used Git commands in the terminal:
+   - `git add .`
+   - `git commit -m "Added README"`
+   - `git push origin main`
+10. Pushed the changes to GitHub successfully.

 Issues Encountered and How I Solved Them